Deutsche Bank optimistic on revenues after profit beat | Business

 Deutsche Bank optimistic on revenues after profit beat

 The results also benefited from a sharp drop in provisions for loans at risk of souring during the pandemic.
-The second-quarter profit figures are good news for CEO Christian Sewing, who launched a major restructuring in 2019 to return the bank to profitability after a string of regulatory failings and 8.2 billion euros ($9.7 billion) in losses over the past 10 years.
+The strong second-quarter is good news for CEO Christian Sewing, who launched a major restructuring in 2019 to return the bank to profitability after a string of regulatory failings and 8.2 billion euros ($9.7 billion) in losses over the past 10 years.

 - Country: